restropiajr/c0523-code-solutions/react-props-and-expressions/react-props-and-expressions-quiz-notes.md

   To access props in a component, you use them as variables within the component

 - How do you pass props to a component?
-  To access props in a component, you can provide them as attribute when rendering the component.
+  To pass props to a component, you can provide them as attribute when rendering the component.

 - How do you write JavaScript expressions in JSX?
   {}